caro46/Tetraploid_project/Sex_linked_region.md

 ```
 Tried `min 200` `max 1000` for product length and `Forward primer from 1500` and `Reverse primer to 3000` but no better primer pairs than before (without limit of size and primers return `40` and more).
 Should probably go with the 1st one called `Primer pair 4` for now.

+Want to go with `Primer pair 4` and `Primer pair 7` to make sure I get this region.

 - `scaffold_262360`

 Primers using Geneious (difficulties using primer-blast from NCBI).
 Best seem